mathewosad/Password-generator/README.md

 # Password Generator
-This project is designed by OSU coding bootcamp.
-Given HTML and CSS, create a random password generator prompted with different criterias using JavaScript.
+This project was developed mainly with HTML and CSS,to create a random password generator prompted with different criterias using JavaScript.

 ## Direction
 1. Click "generate password"